 Students intending to transfer prior to completion of their program should request the transfer before the last day of the semester.
-Please schedule an appointment with your VIS advisor to determine the appropriate transfer release date.
+Please complete the Transfer Out Request in AccessVIS.

 You must begin your study at the new school in the next available academic term, and no later than 5 months after program completion, whichever is earlier.

-Step 1: Notify Visa and Immigration Services of your intent to transfer to a new school.
+Step 1: Complete the Transfer Out Request in AccessVIS.
 Our office must transfer your SEVIS record to the new school before your new Form I-20 / DS-2019 can be issued.

 - A photocopy of the acceptance letter from the school to which you intend to transfer.

-- A photocopy of your I-94 card (front and back) and the picture page of your passport.
+- A photocopy of your I-94 card (front and back) or Stamp and the electronic copy of your I-94.